Buying Property in Italy – Buyer Advice

 Books on the subject of buying property in Italy always talk about the coltivatori diretti (registered farmers); this is a law whereby a registered farmer has the priority to purchase a piece of rural property at the same price.
 This whole problem is avoided by getting any neighbouring farmers to sign a letter 60 days before the final contract is signed whereby they decline the priority and will not pursue it in the future, thus protecting our buyers.

 Once the preliminary contract is signed we regard the purchase as a done-deal and put the property into pending status.
 At this point you need only pay our commission which, if you decide to go for the standard legal package is 3% plus local VAT called IVA running at 22%.
 The geometra and taxes are paid at final contract.

 The buyer will decide which notary he wishes to use and the date he would like to sign the final contract on.
 On the same day, the buyer will pay the balance of the total price, the notary, the taxes and the geometra.
 All the payments can be made by cashier’s cheque, the payment for the property can also be made with a mortgage.
 We usually advise you to open a bank account in the area you are buying the house before signing the final contract to facilitate transactions.

 The notary will need your proof of ID at the contract, so don’t forget your passport.

 However, the Il Punto Tuscany RE Team have more than 20 years experience and work with expert partners in the region to ensure your buying experience is as straightforward and stress free as possible.
-If you would like further information about the buying process please do not hesitate to contact us .
+If you would like further information about the buying process please do not hesitate to CONTACT .